escosuave/liberty-supportcentral-announcements/README.md

 ### First Time Here?

 1. Read this README
-2. Look at `announcements.html` to see current structure
+2. Look at `announcements-us.html` or `announcements-ca.html` to see current structure
 3. Use templates above for new announcements
 4. Test your HTML syntax before pushing
 5. Verify deployment after push
+6. Archive removed announcements for historical reference

 ### Need Help?